Index For This Page

 December 4, 1946

-Salt Lake & Utah trackage in Salt Lake City along 200 West (First West; changed to Second West in 1972) was sold to Bamberger Railroad on December 4, 1946.
+Salt Lake & Utah trackage in Salt Lake City along First West (200 West after 1972) was sold to Bamberger Railroad on December 4, 1946.
 The Bamberger trackage was sold to D&RGW on December 31, 1958.
 (D&RGW engineering drawing for former Bamberger line, South Temple to 13th South, Utah State Archives, Index H-232)

 December 31, 1946

 Bamberger Railroad and the Salt Lake Terminal Company receive Utah PSC approval to construct a spur at 100 South near 500 West.
 (Utah Public Service Commission case number 3071)

 January 27, 1947

 Bamberger received Utah PSC approval to construct a spur at 800 North and 400 West.
 (Utah Public Service Commission case number 3084)

 Julian Bamberger purchased the Salt Lake Rail and Bus Terminal, approved by the federal ICC on April 22, 1947.
 At the same time, he became sole owner of the Bamberger Railroad.
 (ICC Financial Docket 15643 and 15644, ICC Finance Reports, Volume 267, p.826)